publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ss.md

                  The disclosure statement described in this clause for a type of policy is the statement specified under subparagraph (D) of this paragraph (as in effect before August 21, 1996) for that type of policy, as revised as follows:

-                    (I) In each statement, amend the second line to read as follows:

-                    “THIS IS NOT MEDICARE SUPPLEMENT
+                    (I) In each statement, amend the second line to read as follows:“THIS IS NOT MEDICARE SUPPLEMENT

                 INSURANCE”.

                     (II) In each statement, strike the third line and insert the following: “Some health care services paid for by Medicare may also trigger the payment of benefits under this policy.”.